rackerlabs/docs-developer-blog/_posts/2019-03-27-using-s3-events-to-automate-business-processes.md

 	}
 ```
 Replace the region _us-east-1_ and the account number _111111111111_ with your region and account number.
-The policy should be tightened up for security purposes, but our testing, this will be sufficient.
+The policy should be tightened up for security purposes, but for our testing, this will be sufficient.

-Click **Review** and Save changes.
+Click **Review** and save changes.

 Next, we’ll create our SSM Document.
 Head over to the EC2 console and scroll down the left-hand panel to find Documents under _Systems Manager Shared Resources_.